Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Main Results

 Moreover, the directional convergence is quadratic in $T/\log(T)$,

-\end{theorem} \begin{remark} \rm This theorem concerns also the case when the current model $\theta^{(0)}$ is imperfect---namely $\| \theta^\star - \theta^{(0)} \| \neq 0$.
+\end{theorem} \begin{remark} \rm This theorem concerns also the case when the current model $\theta^{(0)}$ is useful yet imperfect---namely $\| \theta^\star - \theta^{(0)} \| \neq 0$, and $\| \theta^\star\| \neq 0$.
 In particular, this theorem studies when $\supp(\mu^{(0)}) \subsetneq X$.
 As stated before, the best response model $\theta^{(0)}$ associated with the measure $\mu^{(0)}$ takes the form $\theta^{(0)} \in \mathrm{BR}(\mu^{(0)}) = \left\{ \Pi_{\supp(\mu^{(0)})} \theta^\star + \Pi_{\supp(\mu^{(0)})}^\perp \xi~|~ \forall \xi \in \ell^2_{\mathbb{N}} \right\}$.
 The minimum-norm solution for the best response set satisfies the assumption in the theorem, namely $\theta^{(0)} \perp \theta^\star - \theta^{(0)}$.
 The theorem is also about directional convergence: the adversarial distribution shift dynamics $\mu^{(0)} \rightarrow \mu^{(1)}$ asymptotically align all the mass of the covariates along a one-dimensional, ``curse'' direction $\Delta_{\mathrm{c}} \perp \theta^\star$, orthogonal to the Bayes optimal model.
 This directional alignment will reduce the subsequent learning to a one-dimensional problem that is the hardest, namely, the $(x, y) \sim \pi_{\mu^{(1)}}$ where $y$ is a Bernoulli coin-flip that is independent of $x$!
-Note the adversarial distribution shift (under the logistic loss) asymptotically constructs the \textbf{hardest covariate design} under the $0-1$ loss, since the Bernoulli coin-flip is impossible to predict for the next stage of learning.
+Note the adversarial distribution shift (under the logistic loss) asymptotically constructs the \textbf{hardest covariate design} under the 0-1 loss, since the Bernoulli coin-flip is impossible to predict for the next stage of learning.
 Qualitatively, this contrasts sharply with the phenomenon in the regression setting.
-The adversarial distribution shift constructs a difficult covariate design trapping the next stage of learning.
+The adversarial distribution shift constructs a difficult covariate design, trapping the next stage of learning.
 Namely, making the current model $\theta^{(0)}$ suffer is constructing the hardest experimental design for identifying the Bayes optimal model $\theta^\star$.
 The impact of the distribution shifts on the next stage learner, in this sequential game perspective, is formally stated in Theorem~\ref{thm:learner-reaction-classification}.
 Quantitatively, the directional convergence to $\Delta_{\mathrm{c}}$ in the classification setting is quadratic in $T$, much slower than the directional convergence to $\Delta_{\mathrm{b}}$ in the regression setting, exponential in $T$.
-We invite the readers to Section~\ref{sec:numerics} for a preliminary numerical experiment illustrating the sharp contrast of Theorems~\ref{thm:regression-main} and \ref{thm:classification-main}, visualized in Figs~\ref{fig:regression} and \ref{fig:classification}.
+We invite the readers to Section~\ref{sec:numerics} for a preliminary numerical experiment illustrating the sharp contrast of Theorems~\ref{thm:regression-main} and \ref{thm:classification-main}, visualized in Figure~\ref{fig:regression} and Figure~\ref{fig:classification}.
+We find the contrast in the speed of directional convergence interesting in its own right.